 Obviously, Karakus has numerous roles in his project: “At the moment I’m doing almost everything, from marketing to human resources and finance.
 But I do have some tasks that I have outsourced, such as design and technological development”, he explains.

 But what’s ‘Freshy’?
 It is currently the only on-line food shop in Spain that is continuing with the concept known as ‘zero waste’.
 At Freshy, therefore, they are trying to solve the problem of recycling in Barcelona and in Spain, because, as a subscription shop, the business helps the environment by not wasting anything from what is consumed.
 How is that possible?
 By using the same receptacles over and over again.
 This, together with the saving of users’ time when shopping, makes Freshy an interesting option for the market.

 So that his startup business succeeds, making it known is one of Mehmet’s priorities.
 To do that, he actively manages its profiles in Facebook, Instagram and even on TikTok, and he also makes use of Google Ads and ads on the Eco-friendly Search Engine called Ecosia.
 Within Freshy’s ‘eco’ sector he also ensures that the company is very prominent in Facebook groups concerned with the elimination of plastics and with zero waste.

-Mehmet also has some words of praise for the team at TBS Business School in Barcelona that accompanied him throughout this project.
+Mehmet also has some words of praise for the team at TBS Education in Barcelona that accompanied him throughout this project.
 Among others, he mentions Sébastien Bauer for his tutorials, Valérie Picard and Delphine Arnau for being always available when there was a doubt or a problem, and Pascal Bourbon himself, whom he mentioned at the beginning of this article, for “always asking the most difficult questions, which made us realize that we are not so intelligent after all, and that we need to work harder to make Freshy a success worldwide”.